tomwhross/dotvimrc/README.md

  - [ ] Install some sort of jump-to-definition tool
  - [ ] Build a custom [status line](https://shapeshed.com/vim-statuslines/)
  - [ ] Customize ignore for ag (the silver searcher)
+    - By default it will ignore files in .gitignore
+    - If needed, use a .ignore file to ignore files that you don't want git to ignore